samikhalildev/IOT-Fire-Warning-System/README.md

    cd IOT-Fire-Warning-System
 ```

-5. Ensure that you have Node JS, node-red, sqlite3 and git installed on the PI
+5. Ensure that you have NodeJS, node-red and sqlite3 installed on the PI

 6. Run Node red
 ```sh